Phillippi Sparks

 Glendale Community College in Glendale, Arizona, from 1987 through 1989.
 Sparks played a key role on Glendale Community College's 1988 National Junior College Athletic Association national championship football team.

 He then attended Arizona State University, where he was a member of the Sigma Chi fraternity.
-He was drafted by the New York Giants as the 13th pick in the second round of the 1992 NFL Draft.
+He was selected by the New York Giants as the 13th pick in the second round of the 1992 NFL draft.
 He played left cornerback opposite Jason Sehorn for six years and formed a talented defensive backfield tandem.
 He played for the Giants until 1999.
 In 2000, he was signed by the Dallas Cowboys.
 Sparks announced his retirement on August 28, 2001, having played for nine seasons.

 He now resides in San Diego.
 Sparks has a son and a daughter.
 His daughter, Jordin, is a Grammy nominated singer who won the sixth season of American Idol in 2007.